 2. Condyline and Warticon

-These products are antiviral medicines, which work by preventing the growth of viral cells.
+These medicines work by preventing the growth of viral cells.
 They do not cure the virus responsible, but can provide relief from associated symptoms by suppressing it.
-Condyline and Warticon contain an ingredient called podophyllotoxin, which targets HPV and disables its ability to sustain these.
-The ‘wart cells’ will then begin to die off, leading to a reduction in visible symptoms.
+Condyline and Warticon contain an ingredient called podophyllotoxin, which targets HPV and disables its ability to sustain these cells.
+The wart cells will then begin to die off, leading to a reduction in visible symptoms.

 What are the side effects?